milescjohnson/milescjohnson.github.io/portfolio/vv.md

-# Building a Production-Ready Custom Serial Sensor Module with Viam
+# Building a Custom Serial Sensor Module with Viam

 ## Overview